xuankimtran/docs-1/pages/katalon-studio/docs/lambdatest-integration.md

 	*   JavaScript
 	*   Python

-	For example, we want to test on macOS Big sur with Chrome version 96.
+	For example, we want to test on macOS Big Sur with Chrome version 96.
 We also choose Java as the capabilities generator language.
 LambdaTest Capabilities Generator will generate desired capabilities accordingly in Java.

 	<img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/lambdatest-integration/KS-LAMBDATEST-Capabilities-generator.png" width="100%" alt="Lambdatest capabilities generator">